Learn

 What the New Guidelines Changed

-The September 2025 guidelines introduced several patient facing changes that are directly relevant to anyone seeking cosmetic injectable treatment in Australia.
+The September 2025 guidelines introduced several patient facing changes that are directly relevant to anyone seeking aesthetic treatment in Australia.

 Real time consultations are now required before every prescription